 > 1.2 The authors state about Gibbs-Duhem integration implemented by Ahunbay et al. [FPE, 2004, vol 224, page 73] that it does not predict vapor density.
-This statement is untrue, as vapor density is always an ouput of GEMC calculations above the normal boiling point.
+This statement is untrue, as vapor density is always an output of GEMC calculations above the normal boiling point.
 Below the normal boiling point, the GEMC +TI method considers that vapor density can be approximated by the ideal gas law.
 If a more accurate vapor density is desired, NPT simulation of the vapor phase may also provide vapor density a posteriori, using saturation pressures obtained by TI.
 The text must acknowledge that GEMC + TI allows computation of vapor density.

 We changed the text to avoid this confusion: